 Ultimately you are responsible for your child, you love them the most and you make the decisions, so trust yourself to make the best ones you can and don’t worry about what “everyone else” might think.

-It felt innocent enough when my daughter was first born, sharing photos of my little cherub, scrolling to pass the many hours breastfeeding, getting “inspired” by other moms, but it slowly spiraled out of control.
+Instagram felt innocent enough when my daughter was first born, sharing photos of my little cherub, scrolling to pass the many hours breastfeeding, getting “inspired” by other moms, but it slowly spiraled out of control.

 You see, it wasn’t just the massive time suck, taking my attention away from what was right in front of me - and most important to me, it was the inevitable mindfuck of seeing the many “highlight reels” of other mothers doing it better than I was.
+It wasn't helpful and it was hurting my self esteem.

 To make the most of your precious time with your new baby, keep strict parameters around the time you give to being on those platforms and keep the comparison in check.